-EFSA is responsible for the peer review of active substances used in plant protection products in the EU.
+EFSA is responsible for the peer review of the risk assessment of active substances used in plant protection products in the EU.
 Each active substance (the active component against pests/plant diseases contained in the plant protection product) has to be proven safe in terms of human health, animal health and impact on the environment.
 EFSA is also in charge of the risk assessment of the maximum residue levels (MRLs) of pesticides permitted in products of plant or animal origin marketed in the EU.

 Re-evaluation of active substances